Charles Keith Cottier

 - Weight 5' 10½", Weight 175 lb.

 - Born January 8, 1936 in Delta, CO USA

-After his playing days, Cottier was a minor league manager, then a New York Mets coach from 1979 to 1981.
-He joined the Seattle Mariners staff in 1982, and in 1984, he replaced Del Crandall as the team's skipper.
+After his playing days, Cottier was a minor league manager and a New York Mets coach from 1979 to 1981.
+He joined the Seattle Mariners staff in 1982 and, in 1984, replaced Del Crandall as the team's skipper.
 After posting a 98-119 mark in about two years at the helm, he was fired and became a Chicago Cubs coach from 1988 to 1994.
 He spent the next season, 1995, on the Orioles staff and then was a Philadelphia Phillies coach from 1997 to 2000.

 |Seattle Mariners Manager

 |1971||Niagara Falls Pirates||New York-Penn League||8-3||--||Pittsburgh Pirates||replaced by Dick Cole|

 |1972||Niagara Falls Pirates||New York-Penn League||48-22||1st||Pittsburgh Pirates||none League Champs|